Deepfake Generation and Detection: A Benchmark and Survey: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{rtificial} Intelligence Generated Content (AIGC) has garnered considerable attention~\cite{sha2023deep} in academia and industry in recent years.
-Deepfake generation, as one of the important technologies in the generative domain, has gained significant attention due to its ability to create highly realistic facial media content.
-This technique has undergone a transition from traditional graphics-based methods to deep learning-based approaches.
-Early methods employed advanced Variational Autoencoder~\cite{kingma2014auto,sohn2015learning,van2017neural} (VAEs) and Generative Adversarial Networks~\cite{karras2019style,karras2020analyzing} (GANs) techniques, enabling seemingly realistic image generation, but its performance is still unsatisfactory that limits practical applications.
-Recently, the Diffusion~\cite{blattmann2023stable,guo2023animatediff,liu2024towards} structure has greatly enhanced the generation capability of images/videos.
-Benefiting from this new wave of research, the deepfake technology allows us to see the potential values for the practical application, and it can generate indistinguishable contents against real ones, which has further attracted our attention and is widely applied in numerous fields~\cite{barattin2023attribute}, including entertainment, movie production, online live broadcasting, virtual meetings, new insights for privacy protection, \etc
+Artificial Intelligence Generated Content (AIGC) garners considerable attention~\cite{sha2023deep} in academia and industry.
+Deepfake generation, as one of the important technologies in the generative domain, gains significant attention due to its ability to create highly realistic facial media content.
+This technique transitions from traditional graphics-based methods to deep learning-based approaches.
+Early methods employ advanced Variational Autoencoder~\cite{kingma2014auto,sohn2015learning,van2017neural} (VAE) and Generative Adversarial Network (GAN)~\cite{karras2019style,karras2020analyzing} techniques, enabling seemingly realistic image generation, but their performance is still unsatisfactory, which limits practical applications.
+Recently, the diffusion structure~\cite{blattmann2023stable,guo2023animatediff,liu2024towards} has greatly enhanced the generation capability of images and videos.
+Benefiting from this new wave of research, deepfake technology demonstrates potential value for practical applications and can generate content indistinguishable from real ones, which has further attracted attention and is widely applied in numerous fields~\cite{barattin2023attribute}, including entertainment, movie production,~\etc